MicrosoftDocs/edge-developer/microsoft-edge/devtools-protocol/index.md

     ![Developer tools server](media/developer-tools-server.png)

-2. Use this [HTTP endpoint](0.1/http.md) to get a list of attachable page targets:
+2. Use this [HTTP endpoint](0.2/http.md) to get a list of attachable page targets:

     ```
     http://localhost:9222/json/list
     ```

-3. Connect to the listed `webSocketDebuggerUrl` of the desired page to issue further [protocol commands](0.1/domains/index.md) and receive event messages through the devtools socket server.
+3. Connect to the listed `webSocketDebuggerUrl` of the desired page to issue further [protocol commands](0.2/domains/index.md) and receive event messages through the devtools socket server.

 ## Status and feedback

-The preliminary release ([Version 0.1](0.1/index.md)) of the Microsoft Edge DevTools Protocol provides core debugging functionality, such as setting breakpoints, stepping through code, and exploring stack traces.
-In the Edge DevTools UI, this translates to functionality available in the [**Debugger**](../devtools-guide/debugger.md) panel, minus cache inspection (for Web storage, Service worker, Cache API, and IndexedDB).
+[Version 0.2](0.2/index.md) of the DevTools Protocol provides new domains for style and layout debugging in addition to the core script debugging functionality introduced in [Version 0.1](0.1/index.html).
+In the Edge DevTools UI, this translates to functionality available in the [**Elements**](../../devtools-guide/elements.md) and [**Debugger**](../../devtools-guide/debugger.md) panels.

 Further platform instrumentation will be available in future releases of the protocol.